abstrus/abstrus.github.io/_posts/2014-03-10-rich-domain-models-part-1.md

 equivalent to plain getters and setters.
 If you are not happy with it, fill it with getters and setters, it'll work.
 More so, that `CompanyValue` class is intended to be what other languages may call a protected, nested  or inner class.
 So yes, this is a pure `struct`, not an hypocrite one.
 Some may call it a  *database abstraction layer*, which is quite true.
+We may later find a way to get completely rid of that data structure.

 Let's focus on the `Company` class.
 This is our domain object.
 It's `$value` property could be any kind of container (plain array, parameter bag, and so on).
 The `Company` class does not know about